 The devices induce the gamification of self

-After observing all these phenomenons and interpreting them, I decided that the activity of quantified self is quite unique.
-In order to explain it, I proposed a new theory which is in-turn an extension of “The theory of extended self” by Belk (2013)
+After observing all these phenomena and interpreting them, I decided that the activity of quantified self is quite unique.
+In order to explain it, I proposed a new theory which is in turn an extension of “The theory of extended self” by Belk (2013)

 Co-construction of Gamified Self

 Post-modern discourses on self often refer to Lacan’s “mirror image”, which refers to the idea that an individual is fascinated by his/her own image or desires and sees others through the eyes of his/her own needs and wants.
 Many researchers agree that discourses on post-modern self-talk about fragmentation and dislocation of self.
 Bauman argued that the human search for the ideal self makes them believe that there are always better things and because of that, lose sight of the present.
 Bauman or Lacan or Giddens’ reflexivity tends to explain only parts of this interesting phenomenon of Quantified-Self.
 Based on the findings, my research concludes that self-trackers and devices co-construct a gamified self that is reflexive, social and competitive.

 - co-constructed by the self-tracker and the device together.
 The device co-constructs the ideal self, influences behaviour and creates the gamification along with the individual and the social group;

 - reflexive – a self-defining process that is governed by the app and the device;

 - open – the actual self is being visible to the social group and the social network The “Self” shown outside is not a pretended self that is portrayed by postmodern discourses.
 The actual self and the ideal self that the individual wants to achieve are both exposed;